 Prevent a last-minute document dive when filing your taxes.
 This month, as tax documents come in (via email or snail mail), store them in a folder along with your receipts for deductible expenses, says Lisa Greene-Lewis, CPA, a tax expert for TurboTax.
-Think about the previous year: Did you have any big life moments—you bought a house, say—that might affect what you'll owe?
+Think about the previous year: Did you have any big life moments—you bought a house, say, or lost your job—that might affect what you'll owe?
 Make note of them.
 And as basic as it sounds, triple-check all personal information that you'll put on your tax forms or give to your accountant.
 One of the most common filing errors taxpayers make is entering incorrect Social Security numbers for their spouses or children—and these numbers are critical for receiving valuable tax benefits.

 You can pace yourself, of course—Orman advises socking the money away over 12 to 64 months.
 "Stick to a plan that gets you to save a little more than what feels easy," she says.
 Set up automatic deposits—right out of your paycheck—to an interest-yielding account.
 Name the account something like Save Yourself: Experts say personalizing an account with a name that calls out its purpose can motivate you to keep saving.

 4April: Tidy up financial documents.